 Many women (especially those who choose to breastfeed) won’t immediately go back on birth control after giving birth.
 Some experts suggest that decreased libido might be the body’s way of protecting itself from becoming pregnant again too quickly.
 How crazy cool is that?
 (Apparently, some animal species experience something similar.)
 However, you can never be too safe.
 Talk to your doctor about your post-baby birth control options as soon as possible.

 Whatever you do (or don’t do), keep the lines of communication open.

 This is crucial to maintaining a healthy relationship with your significant other.
 Leaving important things unsaid can only cause confusion and heartache.
 Try explaining to your spouse that you may feel less exhausted (and more open to sex) if you have help caring for baby—or at least a well-deserved break every now and then.

 Do something to make yourself feel sexy . . .

 Go for a run (exercise increases endorphins).
 Take a shower and put on some lipstick.
 Buy a new pair of panties.
 Read a romance novel.
 Have a glass (or two) of wine and try to relax.
 Help yourself “get into the right state of mind.”
 Living in smelly, spit-up stained jammies 24/7 probably isn’t going to cut it.
 (This was a lesson I had to learn the hard way.
 Don’t be afraid to take care of yourself!
 You deserve it, mama.)
 Try to establish some normalcy.
 Take your sex life into your own hands.
-You hold the power; you are in control.
-Even when it feels like life is spinning out of control around you!
+You hold the power and are in control even when it feels like life is spinning out of control around you!

 Take a field trip.